junxit/us-congress-bills-116/metadata.md

 - 2019-03-08 — Introduced in House
 - 2019-03-08 — Introduced in House
 - 2019-03-08 — Referred to the House Committee on Energy and Commerce.
+- 2019-03-09 — Referred to the Subcommittee on Communications and Technology.
+- 2019-03-12 — Subcommittee Hearings Held.
+- 2019-03-26 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 18 - 11 .
+- 2019-03-26 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-04-03 — Committee Consideration and Mark-up Session Held.
+- 2019-04-03 — Ordered to be Reported (Amended) by the Yeas and Nays: 30 - 22.
+- 2019-04-05 — Placed on the Union Calendar, Calendar No. 15.
+- 2019-04-05 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-34.
+- 2019-04-05 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-34.